adjust/corona_sdk/README.md

 ### <a id="di-fire-adid"></a>Amazon advertising identifier

-If you need to obtain the Amazon Advertising ID, you can call the `getAmazonAdId` method on `adjust` instance:
+If you need to obtain the Amazon advertising ID, you can call the `getAmazonAdId` method on `adjust` instance:

 ```lua
 local adjust = require "plugin.adjust"